-- i.
-Provider Services to coordinate communications between the BH-MCO and its Providers. - 8.
+- ix. participation in any meetings called by the Department. - c.
+A Chief Financial Officer (or governmental equivalent) to oversee the budget and accounting system. - d.
+A full-time Director of Quality Management - e.
+Utilization Management - f.
+Management Information Systems - g.
+Prior Authorization to include: - i. assessment and substantiation of need for psychiatric and behavioral services provided by a mental health professional; - assessment and substantiation of need for drug and alcohol treatment services provided by a Drug and Alcohol Addictions Professional. - h.
+Member Services to communicate with Members, act as Member advocates, and coordinate Members' use of the Complaint and Grievance processes. - Provider Services to coordinate communications between the BH-MCO and its Providers. - 8.
 The Primary Contractor's BH-MCO must organize and deliver services in accordance with principles established through the Child and Adolescent Service System Program (CASSP), the Community Support Program (CSP); and DDAP's Principles of Effective Treatment and OMHSAS' Cultural Competency Principles; see Appendices I, J, and CC respectively. - 9.
 The Primary Contractor or its BH-MCO must have written agreements with the county mental health, intellectual disabilities and drug and alcohol authorities assuring availability and access to State Plan Services.
 Agreements must include provisions for the integration of crisis intervention services and the admission of any Member to a state mental hospital consistent with the established state mental hospital bed allocation assigned to the county as well as provisions for appropriate, coordinated response and dispute resolution processes related to court orders for behavioral health involuntary treatment services.